yaleman/container-haproxy-https/README.md

 A playground for different methods of TLS load balancing.

+This is a little set of scripts to build a HTTPS load balancing example in docker, both terminating on the load balancer or on the backend servers.
+Uses NGINX and HAProxy, scripts do all the heavy lifting.

-There's a couple of ways to do this:
+There's a couple of ways to do HTTPS termination:

-* Terminate SSL on the load balancer
+* Terminate the connection on the load balancer, which does the HTTPS negotiation.
-* Terminate SSL on the web servers and use the load balancer to fling packets
+* Terminate the connection on the web servers and use the load balancer to fling packets.

-The first one's easier for configuration, the second one can be more performant and tends to be easier to troubleshoot.
+The first one's easier for configuration, the second one can be more performant and tends to be easier to troubleshoot - it all depends on your environment.

-# Building the environment (work in progress)
+# Interacting with this environment

 2. `./rebuild.sh`, this does all the configuration of containers and builds configuration files.
 	* Generates x509 certificates and keys, strips the passphrases and combines them into bundles
 	* Creates a HAProxy configuration and confirms it's working
 	* Tests the NGINX configuration files
 3. `./start.sh` will start the containers and expose the ports.
+4. `./stop.sh` will remove the docker containers when you're done.
+5. `./cleanup.sh` will remove some temporary files.

-There's three services exposed:
+There's three ports exposed by the load balancer:

 * 8080 - this is a plaintext HTTP load balancer, for checking that the backend nodes are working.
-* 8081 - HAProxy terminates SSL and forwards requests to the nginx servers over plaintext HTTP
+* 8081 - HAProxy terminates SSL and forwards requests to the NGINX servers over plaintext HTTP
-* 8082 - HAProxy forwards connections to the HTTPS-enabled nginx servers, allowing them to terminate the HTTPS connection.
+* 8082 - HAProxy forwards connections to the HTTPS-enabled NGINX servers, allowing them to terminate the HTTPS connection.

 It's easiest to make requests with curl or something like that, given that we're working with self-signed certificates and weird/wonderful configurations.

 This is an example of connecting to the third option, where the certificate is on the NGINX server.
 The response of "1" on the third-last line shows we were connected to NGINX server 1.
-Do the exact same thing again, I'll get "2" as (hopefully) we're running this in a test environment and the only ones using it.
+Do the exact same thing again, you'll get "2" as (hopefully) you're running this in a test environment and the only ones using it.

 	$ curl -kv https://192.168.99.100:8082
 	* Rebuilt URL to: https://192.168.99.100:8082/